chetstone/react-native-palette/README.md

 #### options
 An object containing option properties.
-There are two properties and they're valid for iOS only.
+These properties are valid for iOS only.
 On Android, this parameter is ignored.

 Property | Type | Info
 -------- | ---- | ----